 Your AC is spitting out an awful smell, and you’re not quite sure what it is.
 Normally you don’t smell anything; it chills the air, increases your comfort, and that’s that.
 These smells are a cause for concern which means you need immediate air conditioning repair.

 Let’s go over some odors that can come from your air conditioner so you know what to look out for (or rather, smell for) and when to make a repair call as a result.
+If your system is older or has been needing repairs frequently, it may be time to consider replacing it rather than repairing it.

 This smell means you need to immediately turn your air conditioner off.
 If you’re reading this now and can smell a gunpowder-like odor or burning smell, shut off your air conditioner to prevent further damage.
+It could be any wiring within your air conditioner.
+Learn more about how refrigerant works and potential issues that could also contribute to performance problems or unusual odors.

 This can come from a number of sources, most notably from an electrical component.
 This could be the compressor, a circuit board, or your fan motor.
 It could be any wiring within your air conditioner.